+12.4.
 MariaDB Galera cluster troubleshooting

+12.4.1.
 Maximum connections reached

-In the event that one of the 3 servers reaches the maximum amount of connections (defaults to 1000), this will dead-lock the Galera cluster synchronization.
-In order to resolve this, you should first increase database_advanced.max_connections, then stop packetfence-mariadb on all 3 servers, and follow the steps in the section Recovering from a split brain of this document.
+In the event that one of the 3 servers reaches the maximum amount of connections (defaults to 1000), this will deadlock the Galera cluster synchronization.
+In order to resolve this, you should first increase database_advanced.max_connections, then stop packetfence-mariad on all 3 servers, and follow the steps in the section [no_more_database_service] of this document.
 Note that you can use any of the database servers as your source of truth.